 Without cooling water, the cores of units 1, 2 and 3 overheated and largely melted in the first three days.
 Hydrogen generated by this high-temperature process caused explosions in the upper service floors of reactor buildings at units 1 and 3.
 Unit 4 had not been operating, but was affected by a hydrogen explosion due to gas back-flow from unit 3.
 All four reactors are written off.
 Two other reactors at the plant were not involved in the accident.

-The priority is removal of used fuel from the four storage pools at the top of the reactor buildings, then later removal of the melted core material from inside units 1-3, which is targeted to begin in about ten years.
-The four reactors will be decommissioned in 30-40 years.
+The priority is removal of used fuel from the remaining three storage pools at the top of the reactor buildings after successful removal of the fuel unit 4.
+In about ten years Japanese technicians expect to be ready to begin removal of the melted core material from inside units 1-3.
+The four reactors will be decommissioned in 30-40 years, which is typical for any nuclear facility.

 WNN has been reporting on developments at the Fukushima site and the global response to the accident since March 11, 2011.